 See a sheep being shorn, dogs working sheep, experience the slow pace, the quietness, the wide open sky.
-For a family day out nothing beats the Strath Taieri A&P Show held on 7 March 2015.
+Make sure you don't miss the annual Strath Taieri A&P Show held the first weekend of March.

 You have probably heard of the world famous Singles Ball, which is on again on 4 Apr 2015 (click on image below for larger version with all the details):